Adolf Frederick of Sweden: Years in Holstein

+King of Sweden

 In 1743, Adolf Frederick was elected heir to the throne of Sweden by the Hat faction (Swedish: Hattarna).
-The Hat faction wanted to obtain better conditions at the Treaty of Åbo from Empress Elizabeth of Russia, who had adopted his nephew as her heir.
-He succeeded as King Adolf Frederick 8 years later on 25 March 1751.
+The Hat faction wanted to obtain better conditions at the Treaty of Åbo from Empress Elizabeth.
+The following year, Adolf Frederick married Princess Louisa Ulrika of Prussia who was the sister of Frederick the Great of Prussia.

+Upon the death of King Frederick I of Sweden on 25 March 1751, Adolf Frederick succeeded to the Swedish throne as the first king from the House of Holstein-Gottorp.
+His coronation was celebrated on 26 November 1751 in the Stockholm Cathedral.

 During his 20-year reign, Adolf Frederick was little more than a figurehead, the real power being with the Riksdag of the Estates, often distracted by party strife.
 Twice he endeavored to free himself from the tutelage of the estates.
 The first occasion was in 1756.
-Stimulated by his consort Louisa Ulrika of Prussia (sister of Frederick the Great), he tried to regain a portion of the attenuated prerogative through the Coup of 1756 to abolish the rule of the Riksdag of the Estates and reinstate absolute monarchy in Sweden.
+Stimulated by his consort, Queen Louisa Ulrika, he tried to regain a portion of the attenuated prerogative through the Coup of 1756 to abolish the rule of the Riksdag of the Estates and reinstate absolute monarchy in Sweden.
 He nearly lost his throne in consequence.
 On the second occasion during the December Crisis of 1768, under the guidance of his eldest son, Gustav, he succeeded in overthrowing the "Cap" (Swedish: Mössorna) senate, but was unable to make any use of his victory.

 Death

 Adolf Frederick died suddenly in Stockholm on 12 February 1771 with symptoms resembling either heart failure or poisoning.
-Popular stories about his death having resulted from a large meal (consisting of lobster, caviar, sauerkraut, kippers, and champagne as well as 14 helpings of his favourite dessert hetvägg of semla pastries and hot milk) are considered propagandist by modern writers.
+Popular stories about his death having resulted from a large meal (he had lobster, caviar, sauerkraut, kippers, champagne and 14 helpings of his favourite dessert hetvägg of semla pastries and hot milk) are considered propaganda by modern writers.

 Following his death, his son Gustav III seized power in 1772 in a military coup d'état, reinstating absolute rule.

 Legacy

-The King was regarded as dependent on others, a weak ruler, and lacking of any talents.
+The King was regarded as dependent on others, a weak ruler, and lacking of any talents as a statesman.
 However, he was allegedly a good husband, a caring father, and a gentle master to his servants.
-His favourite pastime was to make snuffboxes, which he allegedly spent a great deal of time doing.
+He was scientifically talented and especially interested in astronomy.
+He also had talent in military matters and in music.
+His favourite pastime was woodworking, especially to make snuffboxes, which he reportedly spent a great deal of time doing.
 His hospitality and friendliness were witnessed by many who deeply mourned him at his death.

 Children

-By his marriage to Princess Louisa Ulrika of Prussia (which took place on 18 August/29 August 1744 in Drottningholm), he had the following children:
+By his marriage to Princess Louisa Ulrika of Prussia (which took place on 18 August/29 August 1744 in Drottningholm), he had five children: